dywisor/roverlay/doc/rst/usage.rst

 flag. *R_SUGGESTS* is a runtime dependency (a *Dynamic DEPEND* in *RDEPEND*).

 Ebuild creation keeps going if an optional dependency cannot be resolved.
-This isn't desirable for most *dependency fields*, but extremely useful for R package suggestions that often link to other repositories or private homepages.
+This is not desirable for most *dependency fields*, but extremely useful for R package suggestions that often link to other repositories or private homepages.
 Such unresolvable dependencies go into the *_UNRESOLVED_PACKAGES* ebuild